Guidewire/ansible-role-tigervnc/README.md

 # tigervnc role

-Installs [TigerVNC](http://tigervnc.org/) as service and sets VNC password for it.
+Installs [TigerVNC](http://tigervnc.org/) as service on Windows and sets VNC password for it.
 Don't forget to redefine `tigervnc_password` variable.

 You can prepare windows for ansible management with [this binary](https://github.com/win-ansible/goansible/releases).